chemoish/orchestrasantamonica/_concerts/2017-05-21-season-finale.md

 location: location-moss-theater
 musics:
   - >-
-    Rossini: overture to The Italian girl in Algiers
+    Rossini: Overture to The Italian girl in Algiers
   - >-
     Montano: Three Night Pieces, concerto for bassoon
   - >-